andrewacashner/hearingfaithms/chapters/chapter-3.md

 which is preserved in Puebla's Biblioteca Lafragua; both bear the firemark of Puebla's Convento de la Merced and appear to be two parts of one original volume.
-^[XXX  check with Mauleón; Lafragua source ]
-There are several correspondences between the villancico texts in the Lafragua collection and those used by Padilla in the 1650s.
-^[XXX  for example ]
-These connections suggest that Padilla himself was familiar with these pliegos.
-Padilla regularly used texts of peninsular imprints, such as his 1653 *A la jacara, jacarilla*, taken from a Madrid Royal Chapel imprint of a year earlier (E-Mn: VE/88/55).
-Padilla likely kept his own collection of imprints (if not this actual collection) as sources for composition, keeping current with the latest mainland trends.

 If Jalón's villancico was a modernization of Santiago's, then, and the text was available to Padilla in New Spain through the imprint, why did Padilla choose to